 - In ‘C’ drive, right-click on your username in Users folder, then select Properties

-- In Security tab, go to Advanced, and hit Continue
+- In the Security tab, go to Advanced, and hit on Continue

 - Now click on Enable Inheritance

 This should fix the read-only issue on your folder.
-Well, you faced read-only issue with folders after Windows upgrade.
-Likewise, you also face other issues after Windows upgrade.
-In fact, a common problem which many users face after Windows upgrade is data loss.
-Your important folders and files are lost after upgrade.
-But you don’t have to worry because the Folder Recovery utility can recover folders and files on Windows.
+Well, you might have experienced the read-only issue with folders after Windows upgrade.
+However, many users also face other issues after a Windows upgrade.
+Your documents could get deleted or go missing after upgrade operation.
+But irrespective of the reasons behind the data, the loss Folder Recovery utility can recover folders and files on Windows.

-Folder Recovery tool helps to retrieve folders from SATA, IDE, and SCSI drives.
-It even restores lost/deleted folders from external drives.
+Folder Recovery tool even restores lost/deleted folders from various external drives.
 The software supports folder recovery on Windows 7, Windows 8, Windows 10, Windows XP, Vista, Windows Server 2003, Windows Server 2008, and other editions.
-It scans the complete Windows storage drive thoroughly and fetvhes all the folders which are missing or erased.
+It scans the complete Windows storage drive thoroughly and fetches all the folders which are missing or erased.

-Here is how to restore read-only folders that are lost/deleted –
+How to restore read-only folders that are lost/deleted?

 Step 1: Download and run the Folder Recovery on your computer.
 Select Recover Files option on the main screen.

 Figure 1: Recover Partitions/Drives

 Step 3: The deleted/lost files are extracted during the scanning process.